Atul1212/Project---Part-1-Sentiment-Classifier/README.md

 punctuation_chars = ["'", '"', ",", ".", "!", ":", ";", '#', '@']
-# list of positive words to use
 positive_words = []
 with open("positive_words.txt") as pos_f:
     for lin in pos_f:
         if lin[0] != ';' and lin[0] != '\n':
             positive_words.append(lin.strip())
     def get_pos(one_word):
         count=0
         one_word=one_word.split(" ")
         for word in one_word:
             if word in positive_words:
                 count+=1
         return count

-Next, copy in your strip_punctuation function and define a function called get_neg which takes one parameter, a string which represents a one or more sentences, and calculates how many words in the string are considered negative words.
+#Next, copy in your strip_punctuation function and define a function called get_neg which takes one parameter, a string which represents a one or more sentences, and calculates how many words in the string are considered negative words.
 Use the list, negative_words to determine what words will count as negative.
 The function should return a positive integer - how many occurances there are of negative words in the text.